hack5hu/react-native-mobile-sms/README.md

 - This package is currently only supported on Android devices.
 - Ensure the mobile number is correctly formatted and the device has the necessary permissions to send SMS.

+## 📝 Future Updates

+We have some exciting features planned for future updates:

+1. **iOS Support**: We're working on extending support to iOS devices, so you can send SMS across both major platforms.
+2. **SIM Selection**: Adding functionality to select the SIM card for sending SMS, giving users more control over their messaging.

 ## 📜 License

 This project is licensed under the MIT License.